-MRI can screen patients for Alzheimer's disease or frontotemporal lobar degenerationDecember 26th, 2012 in Alzheimer's disease & dementia /
+MRI can screen patients for Alzheimer's disease or frontotemporal lobar degenerationDecember 26, 2012 in Medicine & Health / Alzheimer's disease & dementia

 When trying to determine the root cause of a person's dementia, using an MRI can effectively and non-invasively screen patients for Alzheimer's disease or Frontotemporal Lobar Degeneration (FTLD), according to a new study by researchers from the Perelman School of Medicine at the University of Pennsylvania.
 Using an MRI-based algorithm effectively differentiated cases 75 percent of the time, according to the study, published in the December 26th, 2012, issue of Neurology, the medical journal of the American Academy of Neurology.
 The non-invasive approach reported in this study can track disease progression over time more easily and cost-effectively than other tests, particularly in clinical trials testing new therapies.